letho1608/plagiarism_detector/README.md

-# Plagiarism Detection Web Application
+# Plagiarism Detector Web Application

 A Streamlit-based web application for detecting plagiarism in text documents and comparing multiple files for similarity.